wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

 The DocumentDB APIs provide information about performance metrics such as the index storage used, and the throughput cost (request units) for every operation.
 This information can be used to compare various indexing policies and for performance tuning.

 To check the storage quota and usage of a collection, run a HEAD or GET request against the collection resource, and inspect the x-ms-request-quota and the x-ms-request-usage headers.
-In the .NET SDK, the [DocumentSizeQuota](http://msdn.microsoft.com/library/dn850325.aspx) and [DocumentSizeUsage](http://msdn.microsoft.com/library/azure/dn850324.aspx) properties in [ResourceResponse<T\>](http://msdn.microsoft.com/library/dn799209.aspx) contain these corresponding values.
+In the .NET SDK, the <!-- deleted by customization [DocumentSizeQuota](http://msdn.microsoft.com/zh-cn/library/dn850325.aspx) --><!-- keep by customization: begin --> [DocumentSizeQuota](http://msdn.microsoft.com/library/dn850325.aspx) <!-- keep by customization: end --> and <!-- deleted by customization [DocumentSizeUsage](http://msdn.microsoft.com/zh-cn/library/azure/dn850324.aspx) --><!-- keep by customization: begin --> [DocumentSizeUsage](http://msdn.microsoft.com/library/azure/dn850324.aspx) <!-- keep by customization: end --> properties in <!-- deleted by customization [ResourceResponse<T\>](http://msdn.microsoft.com/zh-cn/library/dn799209.aspx) --><!-- keep by customization: begin --> [ResourceResponse<T\>](http://msdn.microsoft.com/library/dn799209.aspx) <!-- keep by customization: end --> contain these corresponding values.

      // Measure the document size usage (which includes the index size) against
      // different policies.